Licking Township, Muskingum County, Ohio: Geography

-No municipalities are located in Licking Township, although the unincorporated community of Nashport lies in the western part of the township.
+No municipalities are located in Licking Township, although the census-designated place of Nashport lies in the western part of the township.

 Name and history

 Statewide, the only other Licking Township is located in Licking County.

 Licking Township was organized before 1806.
 By the 1830s, Licking Township contained two churches, four mills, and two of the largest ancient mounds in the county.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.